Korean or Japanese: Which One to Learn?

 Most people start by focusing on speaking since it’s easier.
 In contrast, most often start learning Japanese with writing, as learning those aspects of Japanese takes time.

-As per FSI research, Japanese and Korean are part of Category IV, i.e., Super-hard languages.
-It would take 2200 class hours to gain a noteworthy level.
+According to FSI research, Japanese and Korean are in Category IV, i.e., Super-hard languages.
+To gain a noteworthy level, it would take 2200 class hours.

 Adding a suggested 1:1 ratio of class and self-study would translate to 4400 hours to reach an advanced level.
 This is like TOPIK level VI or N1 of the Japanese Language Proficiency Test.